 Portland Police have announced an arrest in the murder of OCI instructor Daniel Brophy.

-As reported by Koin News, Daniel Brophy was found dead at the Oregon Culinary Institute in SW Portland on June 2nd, 2018.
+Daniel Brophy was found dead at the Oregon Culinary Institute in SW Portland on June 2nd, 2018.
 At the time the police had no suspects, but today his wife, 68-year-old Nancy Crampton-Brophy was arrested in connection with his murder.

 On Wednesday, September 5, 2018, members of the Portland Police Bureau Detective Division’s Homicide Detail and Detective Coordination Team arrested 68-year-old Nancy L. Crampton-Brophy at her Washington County home.
 Nancy L. Crampton-Brophy was arrested in connection to the murder of 63-year-old Daniel C. Brophy.

 This investigation began on Saturday, June 2, 2018, at 8:30 a.m., when Central Precinct officers responded to the report of a shooting with one person injured at the Oregon Culinary Institute, located at 1701 Southwest Jefferson Street.

 Officers and medical personnel arrived and located the victim inside the building.
 Life-saving efforts were performed on the victim but they were not successful.

 Based on information learned during the investigation, detectives believe Nancy L. Crampton-Brophy is the suspect in Daniel C. Brophy’s murder.

 Nancy L. Crampton-Brophy was lodged at the Multnomah County Jail on charges of Murder and Unlawful Use of a Weapon.
 Nancy L. Crampton-Brophy will be arraigned in Multnomah County Court on Thursday, September 6, 2018.

 Anyone who has knowledge of this incident should contact Detective Darren Posey at 503-823-0403 or Darren.Posey@portlandoregon.gov